vpolk4/vpolk4/README.md

 ###
 Thank you for visiting my Github!
 This repository is to showcase my cybersecurity journey and the different projects I have been working on.
+My latest project—an advanced Honeynet SOC with SIEM Integration.
+Discover how we're fortifying systems, tracking attackers, and staying one step ahead.
+Ready to outsmart the bad actors? 🚀 🚀💡

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=500&size=25&pause=1000&color=0FC937&center=true&width=435&lines=Welcome+to+my+World" alt="Typing SVG" />
 </div>